-Rogers Communications RCI reported second-quarter adjusted earnings of 87 cents per share that missed the Zacks Consensus Estimate by a couple of cents.
+Rogers Communications RCI reported second-quarter 2020 adjusted earnings of 43 cents per share that missed the Zacks Consensus Estimate by 27.1%.

-Total revenues of $2.83 billion also missed the consensus mark of $2.96 billion.
+Total revenues of $2.27 billion also missed the consensus mark by 5%.

-Investors should note that second-quarter 2019 results were reported per IFRS 16.
+Notably, second-quarter 2020 results were reported per IFRS 16.

 Rogers Communication, Inc. Price, Consensus and EPS Surprise